 Did you think you would get free refills from 7eleven?
-Bring your own cup day is becoming part of my life and hopefully yours too.
-Not that you get free coffee but you will feel much better about consuming this delicious brew without contributing to the evergrowing waste single-use cups create.
+Please bring your own cup day is becoming part of my life and hopefully yours too.
+Not that you get free coffee, but you will feel much better about consuming this delicious brew without contributing to the ever-growing waste single-use cups create.

-I didn’t make it, I lasted a week and then I was back on it.
-I will challenge myself again, just because I can.
+I didn’t make it.
+I lasted a week, and then I was back on it.
+I will rechallenge myself, just because I can.
 It definitely broke the pattern of me believing I don’t function without this black gold.
 Which was a nice outcome?

-- Half a trillion disposable cups are manufactured annually around the world; that’s over 70 disposable cups for every person on the planet.
+- Half a trillion disposable cups are manufactured annually worldwide; that’s over 70 disposable cups for every person on the planet.

 - Very little recycled paper is used to make disposable cups due to health risk concerns.